Alan-Jowett/ctsTraffic/docs/ctsMediaStream_interactions.md

       `OnPacketReceived(...)` which parses packets and invokes `Start(...)` for START messages.
     - `g_connectedSockets` is now an `std::unordered_map` keyed by `ctl::ctSockaddr` for O(1)
       lookups instead of a vector scan.
-  - `ctsMediaStreamServerConnectedSocket` owns per-connection timers and scheduling.
+  - `ctsMediaStreamSender` owns per-connection timers and scheduling.

 **Direct coupling points (after refactor / remaining):**
 - The listening socket is protocol-agnostic and forwards raw datagrams via an injected callback (`m_packetCallback`) — parsing and decision logic now live in `Server::OnPacketReceived`.
-- The connected socket no longer depends on a server-supplied `ConnectedSocketIo` functor — its send logic is self-contained in `ctsMediaStreamServerConnectedSocket::PerformIo()`.
+- The connected socket no longer depends on a server-supplied `ConnectedSocketIo` functor — its send logic is self-contained in `ctsMediaStreamSender::PerformIo()`.
 - `ServerImpl` still holds and mutates the global connection containers (now including an unordered_map for `g_connectedSockets`) protected by a single lock, making the server the central coordinator and potential contention hotspot.